whisust/jellynote-backend/README.md

 This is a python 3.7 test backend.
 It supports http operations on User, Song, Notification.

+Formatting is done with the Intellij default formatter (should be PEP8)

 # Run

 To run, ensure you have a running Postgres database.